obfuscurity/tasseo/README.md

 ### InfluxDB

-Tasseo can also be configured to fetch metrics from an [InfluxDB](http://influxdb.org/) service.
+Tasseo can also be configured to fetch metrics from an [InfluxDB](http://influxdb.org/) server.
 The necessary environment variables are `INFLUXDB_URL` and `INFLUXDB_AUTH`.

 The formats of these variables are: